pemcg/mastering-automation-addendum-for-cloudforms-4.6/new_service_dialog_editor/chapter.md

 ![Dragging a Text Box onto the Dialog](images/screenshot3c.png)

-Multiple elements can be vertically reorganised within a section by dragging and releasing (elements cannot be dragged between sections).
+Multiple elements can be reorganised within a section by dragging and releasing (elements cannot be dragged between sections).

 ### Editing Elements